 But even these early warning prodromal symptoms didn’t necessarily send women rushing to the doctor, as reported in Dr. McSweeney’s study published in the medical journal, Circulation.** And for those women who did seek help early, doctors often failed to identify their problems as being heart-related.

 If you experience the warning symptoms listed below – especially if the feelings are new, worse, unexplained, or you have other heart disease risk factors – call your doctor.
-And if they’re very severe, or you have signs of an impending heart attack, call 911.
+And if they’re severe, or you have any signs of an impending heart attack, call 911.

 Dr. McSweeney adds: